Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Methods

-The RBF is selected for both theoretical and practical reasons.
-There is a robust body of literature showing that the RBF is useful in the context of universal approximation \cite{craddock1996, park1991, zhao2019}.
-Because a neural network of this form can approximate any function given a sufficient depth of the network \cite{craddock1996}, the choice of network size is therefore arbitrary beyond a specific size.
-It can be set freely based on the availability of computational resources for training.
-For the networks shown in this work, we choose a depth of four layers, where for an input dimension $N_1$ and output dimension $N_2$, each network is of size $N_1 \times 10 \times 10 \times N_2$.
+The RBF is chosen for both theoretical and practical reasons.
+There is a substantial literature showing that the RBF is useful in the context of universal approximation \cite{craddock1996, park1991, zhao2019}.
+Universal-approximation results motivate this function class but do not make a finite network size arbitrary.
+For noisy missing-physics problems, larger networks are not automatically preferable: once the residual field can be represented, additional capacity increases the number of directions in which the fit can follow a particular noise realization.
+We therefore use a compact architecture and treat capacity as a regularization choice.
+For the networks shown in this work, we use a depth of four layers, where for an input dimension $N_1$ and output dimension $N_2$, each network has size $N_1 \times 10 \times 10 \times N_2$.

 As the PEM portion of training requires interpolating the original training data to the solver time step, we use DataInterpolations.jl to do simple linear interpolation between observations \cite{bhagavan2024}.
-Although there are many optimizers provided to train the UDEs, we have defaulted to using the AdamW method (decoupled weight decay and gradient updates; \cite{loshchilov2019}) in all of the results presented here.
+The additional numerical work introduced by PEM is therefore the interpolation call and the feedback addition in the right-hand side; it does not add a separate filtering pass or a second optimization problem.
+Although there are many optimizers provided to train the UDEs, we have defaulted to using the AdamW method (decoupled weight decay and gradient updates) \cite{loshchilov2019} in all of the results presented here.